ccamel/awesome-ccamel/README.md

 - [sideprotocol/side-old](https://github.com/sideprotocol/side-old) - a Cosmos SDK layer-1 blockchain
 - [siderolabs/conform](https://github.com/siderolabs/conform) - Policy enforcement for your pipelines.
 - [sideshow/apns2](https://github.com/sideshow/apns2) - ⚡ HTTP/2 Apple Push Notification Service (APNs) push provider for Go — Send push notifications to iOS, tvOS, Safari and OSX apps, using the APNs HTTP/2 protocol.
+- [singnet/snet-daemon](https://github.com/singnet/snet-daemon) - Service Daemon exposes an AI application as an API that is accessible through the SingularityNET Network.
+It handles all interaction with the blockchain for authorization and payment using AGI tokens and passes through API calls to the AI application.
 - [sirupsen/logrus](https://github.com/sirupsen/logrus) - Structured, pluggable logging for Go.
 - [sj14/dbbench](https://github.com/sj14/dbbench) - 🏋️ dbbench is a simple database benchmarking tool which supports several databases and own scripts
 - [skip-mev/block-sdk](https://github.com/skip-mev/block-sdk) - 🎨 Programmable Block Builder for Cosmos Chains